ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/developer_documentation.md

 [template overriding](#template_override), making it easy to use different templates for different calls.

 ## <a name="query_controller"></a> The query controller
 A new controller is added : `ez_query`.

-It has two actions: `locationQuery`, and `contentQuery`.
+It has actions for each type of Search operation:
+- `ez_query:contentInfo` will run a Content Query and return ContentInfo items.
+  Unless you explicitly need data from the Content (Fields, Versions), **always prefer ContentInfo**, as it performs much better.
+  Most query templates should anyway iterate over the items, and render them using the viewController.
+- `ez_query:content` will run a Content Query and return Content items
+- `ez_query:locations` will run a Location Query and return Location items

-Both requires two arguments:
+They requires two arguments:
-- `queryName`, the name of the QueryType to run.
+- `queryTypeName`, the name of the QueryType to run.
 Example: `AcmeBundle:LatestArticles'
 - `viewType`, similar to what `viewContent` and `viewLocation` expect.
 Examples: `list`, `tree`, `full_list`...

-It also supports a `parameters` hash.
+They also support a `parameters` hash.
 It will be passed on to the QueryType when building the Query, and made available from the query template.

 ```jinja